gaultier/blog/kahns_algorithm.md

 [ 'Bella', 'Miranda', 'Zoe' ]
 ```

-We need one final helper, to determine if the graph has edges (`Line 12`), which is straightforward:
+We need one final helper, to determine if the graph has edges (line 12), which is straightforward:

 ```js
 function graphHasEdges(adjacencyMatrix) {